Artificial Intelligence (AI) at the U

 Watch the Latest AI Forum

-development.
-Attend the next forum on Dec.
-10.
+at The U. Attend the next forum on Feb 11.

 University Launches ChatGPT Edu